A password is a sequence of characters required for access to a computer system or service.

 A passphrase is a long password, typically constructed from a sequence of words – a song, poem or phrase, employing the use of characters, spaces and symbols.

 A password manager is a software application or hardware that helps a user store and organize passwords.
-Password managers usually store passwords encrypted, requiring the user to create a master password: a single, ideally very strong password which grants the user access to their entire password database.
+Password managers usually store passwords encrypted, requiring the user to create a primary password: a single, ideally very strong password which grants the user access to their entire password database.

 Many computer systems and applications at the University of Iowa use a login ID and password (or passphrase) as the method of authenticating users.
 A robust password provides a major defense against unauthorized use of our systems.
 The object when creating a password is to make it as difficult as possible for others to make an educated guess or to programmatically “crack” what you've chosen.
 An effective method of accomplishing this is by using a "passphrase" form of password.
 For example, using several words together, or the first letter of several words from a memorable sentence, event, quote, or song lyric, combined with the other minimum password standard rules, as defined in this standard, can create a strong and sufficiently long passphrase that is easily remembered.
 You can protect your own files and University resources by choosing a good passphrase, changing it regularly, and never sharing it with others.